makerdao/community/governance/votes/Executive vote - October 1, 2021.md

 - A total of 972,706 DAI will be transfered upon proposal execution to the [SES-001](https://mips.makerdao.com/mips/details/MIP39c2SP10), [DUX-001](https://mips.makerdao.com/mips/details/MIP39c2SP18), [SNE-001](https://mips.makerdao.com/mips/details/MIP39c2SP19) and [SH-001](https://mips.makerdao.com/mips/details/MIP39c2SP11) core units as part of their initial DAI budgets.
 - A total of 193,375 DAI will be streamed to [SNE-001](https://mips.makerdao.com/mips/details/MIP39c2SP19) and [SH-001](https://mips.makerdao.com/mips/details/MIP39c2SP11) over the next 3 months as part of their ongoing budget.
 - 538,400 DAI will be streamed to [GOV-001](https://mips.makerdao.com/mips/details/MIP39c2SP3) over the next 6 months as part of their ongoing budget.
-- 300 MKR will be transfered upon proposal execution to [RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2) as part of their retroactive MKR budget subproposal.
-This MKR will be sourced from the MakerDAO treasury.
+- 300 MKR will be transferred upon proposal execution to [RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2) as the retroactive part of their MKR budget subproposal.
-- 700 MKR will be vested to [RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2) and will unlock in 6 months as part of their ongoing MKR budget subproposal.
 This MKR will be sourced from the MakerDAO treasury.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**